-- buildSeqidMatrix() and uniqueSequences() functions are implemented for comparing sequences in an MSA object. - showHeatmap(), parseHeatmap(), and writeHeatmap() functions are implemented to support VMD plugin Heat Mapper74 file format. - Sequence is implemented to handle individual sequence records and point to sequences in MSA instances. - evol occupancy (page 25) application is implemented for refined MSA quality checking purposes. - mergeMSA () function and evol merge (page 24) application are implemented for merging Pfam MSA to study multi-domain proteins.
+- showHeatmap(), parseHeatmap(), and writeHeatmap() functions are implemented to support VMD plugin Heat Mapper file format. - Sequence is implemented to handle individual sequence records and point to sequences in MSA instances. - evol occupancy (page 25) application is implemented for refined MSA quality checking purposes. - mergeMSA() function and evol merge (page 24) application are implemented for merging Pfam MSA to study multi-domain proteins.

-- refineMSA() function and evol refine (page 28) application can perform MSA refinements by removing similar sequences. - writePDB() function takes beta and occupancy arguments to be outputted in corresponding columns. - MSA indexing and slicing are revised and improved. - parseMSA() is improved to handle indexing of sequences that have the same label in an MSA file, e.g. domains repeated in a protein. - prody anm (page 5), prody gnm (page 13), and prody pca (page 15) applications can write heatmap files for visualization using NMWiz and Heatmapper plugins.
+- refineMSA() function and evol refine (page 28) application can perform MSA refinements by removing similar sequences. - writePDB () function takes beta and occupancy arguments to be outputted in corresponding columns. - MSA indexing and slicing are revised and improved. - parseMSA() is improved to handle indexing of sequences that have the same label in an MSA file, e.g. domains repeated in a protein. - prody anm (page 5), prody gnm (page 13), and prody pca (page 14) applications can write heatmap files for visualization using NMWiz and Heatmapper plugins. - Several improvements made to handling sequence labels in Pfam MSA files.
+Files that contain sequence parts with same protein UniProt ID are handled delicately.